VRazgaitis/geometry_engine/README.md

 ## Testing
 ### Geometry Engine
 * Geometry engine functions have been tested using the Pytest framework.
 Testing confirms that each of the four opperations return expected values given specified inputs
-* The oriented bounding box problem is the most complex opperation, and requires further testing with more difficult point sets and edge cases
+* The oriented bounding box problem is the most complex opperation, and requires further testing with more difficult point sets and edge cases to assert its validity
 * Geometry engine functions can be tested by running ```pytest ./tests/test_geometry_engine.py```

 ### API Endpoints